aussiekom/Data-Science-Basics/README.md

 ### Data Science Basics

-Here you'll find the hands-on implementation code and datasets accompanying the data science fundamentals I discuss in my [Medium articles](https://medium.com/@aussiekom).
+Here you'll find the hands-on implementation code and datasets in the field of data science fundamentals.
 This repository serves as a practical companion to the theoretical concepts explored in my writings, offering you a real-world perspective on data science.

 **How to Use:**

-📖 *Medium Articles:* Visit [Medium](https://medium.com/@aussiekom) page to explore the theoretical foundations of data science concepts.

 🖥️ *Code Implementation:* Find the corresponding code in this repository to apply what you've learned.
 Each folder is dedicated to a specific topic, making it easy to navigate.